ucb-rit/savio-singularity-template/README.md

 mpirun singularity exec mpi.simg /app/quad_mpi  ## alternative to invoke container command manually

 ```

+## Accessing files in a Singularity container

+If you build your own container following the approaches discussed above, you should find that your home directory, your scratch directory, and `/tmp` from Savio are all directly available inside the container.

+See at bottom for how to access Savio directories if you pull a container directly from Dockerhub or SingularityHub/Singularity Container Library.

+## Pre-built containers for Savio

 We provide a few pre-built containers available via the Savio software module system.